Information about assistance you and your family may receive if you’ve been affected by the November 2016 Kaikoura earthquakes.

 Parents should check with their school or early childhood centre for updated information.

-Our social workers will listen to your concerns and discuss what help they or other agencies may be able to give you.
+Lines are open 24/7 and social workers will listen to your concerns and discuss what help they or other agencies may be able to give you.

 In an emergency you should always call 111.